 - Hanken School of Economics – Finland

-- Faculty of Law, Masaryk University – Czech Republic
+- Masaryk University Faculty of Law – Czech Republic

 - Centre for Intellectual Property Rights (CIR) / Interdisciplinary Centre for Law and ICT (ICRI), Leuven – Belgium

-- Iustinianus Primus Law Faculty, Ss.
+- Iustinianus Primus Faculty of Law, Ss.
 Cyril and Methodius University (IPUKIM), Skopje – Macedonia

 - Intellectual Property Research Center, Istanbul Bilgi University (BILFIM) – Turkey